ddvniele/altsource/README.md

 ## 🔖 Apps
 these are the apps you can find on my source:
+- Clipboard (beta)
-- nothing here for now. publishing new apps as soon as possible ;)
+- more apps coming soon

 ## ⏳ Next Goals
 - organizing the entire source repository (just created it for now lmao)